Elizabeth Holtzman: Equality

 Holtzman supported the Equal Rights Amendment and was the leading sponsor of legislation to extend its deadline.
 She criticized Celler during the 1972 election for opposing the legislation and preventing its passage by the Judiciary Committee.

 Holtzman called for George Scratchley Brown, the chairman of the Joint Chiefs of Staff, to be removed from his position after he claimed that Jews controlled the banking system and newspapers.

 The Irish Lesbian and Gay Organization was excluded from the 1992 New York City St. Patrick's Day Parade.
 Holtzman and other elected officials boycotted the parade and instead marched with the ILGO in a separate parade.

 Foreign policy

 Holtzman voted against the War Powers Resolution, saying that the "actual effect would be to sanction for 123 days combat operations initiated solely by the President".
 She supported the Nuclear Freeze campaign and ending the testing of nuclear weapons.
 She traveled to Egypt and Israel on December 20, 1977, and met with President Anwar Sadat and Prime Minister Menachem Begin.

 Holtzman criticized President Jimmy Carter for offering to sell fighter planes to Egypt, Israel, and Saudi Arabia.
 She opposed Carter's decision to reinstitute the Selective Service System registration requirement.
 She called for Carter to appoint a special prosecutor to investigate Billy Carter's connections with Libya.

+While campaigning in 2022, Holtzman said she was "totally opposed to the BDS movement."